Last Updated: 1 December 2022

 19. MODIFICATION.
 Supplier reserves the right to change this Agreement on a going-forward basis at any time upon seven days’ notice.
 Please check this Agreement periodically for changes.
 If a change to this Agreement materially modifies Customer’s rights or obligations, Supplier may require that Customer accept the modified Agreement in order to continue to use the Services.
 Customer must accept the modifications to continue accessing or using the Services.
 If Customer objects to the modifications, its exclusive remedy is to cease any and all access and use of the Services.
 If the effective date of the modifications is during the term of a Subscription and Customer objects to the modifications, then (as its exclusive remedy) Customer may terminate its affected Subscription upon notice to Supplier, and Supplier will refund to Customer any fees it has pre-paid for use of the Services for the terminated portion of the term of the applicable Subscription.
 To exercise this right, Customer must provide Supplier with notice of its objection and termination within 30 days after Supplier provides notice of the modifications.
 Material modifications are effective upon Customer’s acceptance of the modified version of the Agreement.
 Immaterial modifications are effective upon publication.
 Except as expressly permitted in this Section 17, this Agreement may be amended only by a written agreement signed by authorized representatives of the parties to this Agreement.
 Disputes arising under this Agreement will be resolved in accordance with the version of this Agreement that was in effect at the time the dispute arose.

 21.1 Notices.
-Any notice, request, instruction or other document to be given under this Agreement to any party hereunder shall be in the English language, in writing, and sent by first class mail, confirmed facsimile or major commercial rapid delivery courier service to the address specified on the Customer’s account or, to Supplier at 315 Montgomery Str, 9th Floor San Francisco, CA 94104 – USA (or such other address as may be properly specified by written notice hereunder).
+Any notice, request, instruction or other document to be given under this Agreement to any party hereunder shall be in the English language, in writing, and sent by first class mail, confirmed facsimile or major commercial rapid delivery courier service to the address specified on the Customer’s account or, to Supplier: (a) if the Supplier is Epignosis LLC, at 315 Montgomery Str, 9th Floor San Francisco, CA 94104 – USA, (b) if the Supplier is Epignosis UK Limited, at 239 First Floor, Kensington High Street, London W8 6SN, United Kingdom (or such other address as may be properly specified by written notice hereunder).
 Email notice will be permitted by Supplier if sent to the Customer’s account email address.

 21.2 Entire Agreement.
 The Agreement, including any applicable Order or DPA, constitutes the entire Agreement and contains the entire and exclusive understanding between the parties with respect to the matters referenced herein.
-No terms other than those expressly set out herein are deemed to be implied herein.
+No terms , provisions or conditions of any purchase order, acknowledgement or other business form that either party may use in connection with the transactions contemplated by this Agreement will have any effect on the rights, duties or obligations of the parties under, or otherwise modify, this Agreement, regardless of any failure of a receiving party to object to such terms, provisions or conditions.
 No amendment or modification of this Agreement shall be valid and binding unless made and confirmed in writing or otherwise signed by the parties hereto.

 21.3 Severability.
 In the event of any one or more provisions of this Agreement becoming invalid or unenforceable, that provision will be limited or eliminated to the minimum extent necessary so that this Agreement will otherwise remain in full force and effect and enforceable.